pfaaj/go-mensa-kl/README.md

   go run dashboard.go
 ```

-to run the dashboard go to ui/ and run
+to build the dashboard go to ui/ and run
 ```
-  go run dashboard.go
+  go build dashboard.go
 ```

 ## Built With